 If you are trying to set up lactation rooms for your employees, here are the basic things needed…

-A private room that has been given access by only the mothers who use it.
+A private room that has been given access to only the mothers who use it.

 A nearby basin, either in the room or next door.

 A few comfortable chairs (number depending on how many mothers will be